The Illuminati members in Doctor Strange 2, listed and explained

-Doctor Strange in the Multiverse of Madness introduces us to a new group: the Illuminati.
-After all, there weren't enough groups and organizations in the MCU, with SHIELD and SWORD and HYDRA and the Avengers and the Guardians of the Galaxy and the TVA... you get the point.
-The Doctor Strange sequel is the first time the Illuminati has appeared in the MCU, so who are they?
-Where did they come from?
-Why do I sort of recognize some of them?
+Move over, Avengers, Doctor Strange in the Multiverse of Madness has introduced a snazzy new superhero team to the MCU: the Illuminati.

+If you'd managed to avoid all clips and trailers, and therefore weren't expecting them to appear, the characters may have thrown you through a loop.
+While some are familiar figures sporting different costumes, others are recognizable heroes making their first steps into the MCU, so the confusion is understandable.
+But don't worry, we've got you covered...

-That's where we come in.
-Due to Doctor Strange 2's flurry of cameos from throughout Marvel history, it can be difficult to keep up with exactly who's who – and not everybody has that Comic Book Guy friend to help them with the obscure references.
+Due to Doctor Strange 2's flurry of cameos from throughout Marvel history, it can be difficult to keep up with exactly who's who – and not everybody has that comic book-devouring friend to help them with the obscure references.
 But don't worry, we'll be that guy!
 Below we go through all the members of the Illuminati in Doctor Strange 2, where you've seen them before, and why one of them probably has a long future in the MCU.
 Be warned: spoilers for Doctor Strange 2 are ahead!
 Turn back now if you haven't seen the new Marvel movie.

 Who are the Illuminati?